 Importance of Time management for college students

-- • More is accomplished with less effort: Students, who take control of their time, increase their productive output significantly.
+- • Students have limited time,• More is accomplished with less effort: Students, who take control of their time, increase their productive output significantly.
 That also increases efficiency and focus, and students do not lose momentum.

 - • Improves decision-making skills: A benefit of having excellent time management skills is the ability to make better decisions.
 Students with time management skills do not feel pressed for time, and they are most likely to not jump into conclusions without considering every option.